m-yamazoe/documentation/tutorials/introduction/introduction.rst

 power of enStratus as a cloud management, automation, and orchestration platform by providing clear instructions on "how to do stuff".

+First, get started by running through the QuickStart guide.
+Then procede to the Wordpress Tutorial.

 During demonstrations and client visits, we often present an automation demonstration using the Wordpress content management system.